Skip to content

 Don’t Get Stuck on Whether the Businesses are Similar

-During the first round, we do try to have similar businesses to vote on.
+During the first round, we did try to have similar businesses to vote on.
 As the game advances, remember you are voting for the one you want to move on until a Historic Greatest of All Time IS CROWNED.
 The game’s intent is NOT to compare the offering of the bracket’s businesses; you vote on the one YOU WANT TO MOVE ON IN THE GAME.
 Throughout the game, we’ll post bracket challenges between businesses we’ve lost.
 To play, vote for the one you want to move on.
 That’s it.

 Game Beginnings

 What started as a walk down memory lane became an exciting research project about the history of businesses we’ve lost in the Westfield and surrounding area over the last 50 years.
 The memories that people keep about these businesses are fascinating to capture.
 Growing up is so much more than just playing around.
 There are these indelible marks on us all that we remember: bowling, getting ice cream, having a pizza, sitting at the lunch counter…..whatever.
 MLH played a similar game in the Somerset County towns of Basking Ridge and Bernardsville, New Jersey, and it was an absolute hit.
-So, The Mr. Local History Project presents the Historic Greatest of All Time Lost Businesses, or simply: The H-GOAT Lost businesses – Westfield area edition.
+So, The Mr. Local History Project presents the Historic Greatest of All Time Lost Businesses, or simply: The H-GOAT Lost Businesses – Westfield area edition.

 H-GOAT Bracketology